evelonapp/SDK/README.md

 ### Usage

-Once installed, you can use SDK by importing them:
+Once installed, you can use SDK by importing it:<br>
 <sub>CommonJS / NodeJs Module</sub>

 ```
-const { EvelonSDK } = require("evelonSDK")
+const { EvelonSDK } = require("evelonSDK");
 ```

 <sub>ECMAScript 6 Module</sub>

 ```
-import  EvelonSDK from "evelonSDK"
+import EvelonSDK from "evelonSDK";
 ```

-Once you import the SDK you need to create a object for the SDK
+Once you imported the SDK you need to create an object for the SDK.

 ```
 const config = {
     apiKey: "test_ev_cd153f49193e693ec0434dcb52a9c5a1560d7e13",
     chainId: 1287,
   };
 const sdk = new EvelonSDK(config);

 ```

-After that you can use the object according to your need:
+After that you can use the object according to your usses.
 To get all the NFTs:

 ```
 const data = await sdk.getAllNFTs(
-    "0x02F4Db4adeA0E1E84e3Ff4901c4Af3DB4Cca2f80"
+    "0x02F4Db4adeA0E1E84e3Ff4901c4Af3DB4Cca2f80" // Enter your address here.
   );
 ```